rangrisme/lubrication/README.md

 ### List of things to work on for future updates ###

+1. Update the "FLD" or the fluid drag part to include the stress contribution to the drag
-1. Make the cutoffs with arithmetic mean by default.
+2. Make the cutoffs with arithmetic mean by default.
+3. Improve the readability of the code according to Tim Najuch's suggestions.

 ### Acknowledgements ###
 Tim Najuch for leading the discussion on this topic and helping me develop this code.